AlexZades/modernlab/README.md

 # modernlab
-Library of python scripts to help with data analysis
+Package of python scripts to help with data analysis
 check the [wiki on github](https://github.com/AlexZades/modernlab/wiki/) for help